Available With Criteria Available Filter With Criteria Available Not Criteria NotAvaiable Not Criteria NotAvailable With Criteria

 Guided Forest Bathing

 Step into the quiet embrace of the forest and let nature wash over you.
 Shinrin-Yoku, or “forest bathing”, is more than a walk—it’s an immersion of the senses, a return to the wisdom of the trees.
 Feel the cool whisper of the breeze against your skin.
 Breathe in the earthy scent of moss and pine, and the sweetness of damp leaves.
 Hear the rhythmic rustle of branches, the distant call of a bird, the gentle trickle of water over smooth stone.
 With each step, the weight of the world softens, your mind quiets, your body unwinds.
 Guided by a certified Forest Bathing practitioner, you’ll be invited to slow down and engage deeply with your surroundings—touching bark craggy as time, watching sunlight dance through shifting canopies, tasting the crispness of the air itself.
 Through gentle prompts and mindful reflection, you’ll rediscover the innate connection between yourself and the living world.
 This is not a hike, nor a destination—it is an experience of presence, a practice of simply being.
 Benefits of Shinrin-Yoku: Reduces stress and anxiety, boosts mood and mental clarity, supports immune function, enhances mindfulness and connection.
 Come, step into the forest.
-Let it restore you. $32/person.
+Let it restore you.
+This program is in partnership with Scott County.

-Homeschool Family: Evening Nature Walk
+Homeschool Family: Flight

 Hunter Education Camp: Bird Hunting